IOPConnect

 Gold Medals and Prizes

-Our Gold Medals and Prizes are awarded to physicists with international reputations who have made consistent contributions to physics.
-We award six medals each year.
-They form part of our large awards programme designed to encourage innovation, diversity and tenacity.
+Our Gold Medals and Prizes are awarded to physicists who have made outstanding and sustained contributions to physics.
+We award six medals biennially – three in even-numbered years and three in odd-numbered years.

 Eligibility